867433720/IP-Cache-Hit-Base-Seq2seqLSTM-Keras/IP-Cache-Hit-Base-Seq2seqLSTM/README.md

 # Neural-Machine-Translation-using-Keras
 This is the sequential Encoder-Decoder implementation of Neural Machine Translation using Keras.
-This model translates the input German sentence into the corresponding English sentence with a **Bleu Score: 0.509124** on the test set.
+This model translates the input IP sequence into predict IP sequence.

 **Encoder** - Represents the input text corpus (Routing IP record ) in the form of embedding vectors and trains the model.